turnip uses benefits side effects

 • First, some individuals may have allergies to turnips or related cruciferous vegetables.
 These allergies can manifest as skin rashes or cause gastrointestinal distress.
 If you notice such symptoms after consuming turnips, it would be wise to consult with your family doctor before continuing consumption.

 • Second, if you are living with a kidney condition, it is important to monitor your potassium intake.
 This is because turnips are high in this mineral.
-Getting personalised advice from your family doctor would be beneficial in such a case.
+Getting personalized advice from your family doctor would be beneficial in such a case.

 Interactions With Drugs: